 Applicant files are reviewed on a rolling basis; therefore, decisions are made when the file is complete.
 All decisions will be sent in writing.
 Review begins in late December for the fall class and mid September for the spring class.
 The decision of the Admissions Committee is final.

 Deposits are required to reserve your seat in the class to which you have been admitted.
 All deposits are nonrefundable.
 Deposits are not transferable to the next entering class unless the applicant has been granted a deferral by the Admissions Committee prior to the deposit deadline.
 The deposits are applied to tuition upon matriculation.
 Please include your LSAC Student ID number and name on all checks.
-Unfortunately we are not able to accept credit card payments for deposits.

 International J.D.
 Applicants

 Applicants who have earned an undergraduate degree from a school outside the United States or Canada must take the LSAT and must have their academic transcripts analyzed by a credentials evaluation service.
 You may choose to register for the LSAC JD Credential Assembly Service.
 This service is included in the CAS subscription fee.

 If a private foreign transcript evaluation service is used, please note that we require a bachelor's degree equivalency statement along with an evaluation of the grade point average.